jteerice/jteerice.github.io/_posts/2023-02-28-pwnable_kr-input2.md

 To accomplish this, we can utilize pipes.

-##### Pipes
+##### Pipe
 Pipes are a mechanism for interprocess communication.
 When you use the ```|``` symbol in a shell, you are creating a pipe from the preceding process to the following process.
-More information on creating pipes in the C language can be found [here](https://tldp.org/LDP/lpg/node11.html).
+A pipe reads input from one end and writes output on the other.
+To create a pipe, we can utilize the ```pipe``` system call.More information on creating pipes in the C language can be found [here](https://tldp.org/LDP/lpg/node11.html).

+The ```pipe``` system call takes a single argument which is an array of two integers.
+The return value is an array of two integers which represent the input (read) and output (write) ends of the pipe.

+By using the pipe, we can use the ```fork``` system call which creates a duplicate process of the calling process.
+If successful, the return value of ```fork``` is the ```pid``` (process id) of the child in the parent and ```0``` in the child.
+Otherwise, ```fork``` will return ```-1``` to indicate that the system call failed.
+We can use this to determine if the current process is the parent or the child.

+We need to know if the current process is either the parent or child so we know which file descriptor to close.
+According to [Creating Pipes in C](https://tldp.org/LDP/lpg/node11.html), if the current process is the child, we need to send data to the parent.
+In this case, we need to close ```fd[0]```.
+If the current process is the parent, we need to send data to the child.
+In this case, we would need to close ```fd[1]```.
+This is to ensure that the communicating processes don't get stuck in a loop with the same data being sent back and forth.